-Entirely new - fresh or unused.
+'Spick and span' is entirely clean - fresh or unused.

 Just from those meanings, and there are more, we could generate sixteen possible combinations to form spick and span.
 It isn't clear which, if any, of those words were used when coining the phrase.
 Some clue might come from the fact that the phrase is very old and was originally spick and span-new.
 This is cited in Sir Thomas North's translation of Plutarch's Lives of the noble Grecians and Romanes, 1579: